coresresearch/BatCan/li_ion/README.md

 ## 2.4 Model functions - li_ion_battery_p2d_functions.py
 This module contains off-loaded functions that are used within the residual function for the model.
 These functions are:

-- `set_state()` which sets concentrations and electric potentials of the various phases in an electrode
+- `set_state()` which sets concentrations and electric potentials of the Cantera objects representing the various phases in a given electrode and returns a dictionary of concentrations, electric potentials, and chemical production rates
-- `set_state_sep()` which sets the concentrations and electric potentials in the separator
+- `set_state_sep()` which sets the concentrations and electric potentials of the Cantera object representing the electrolyte in the separator and returns a dictionary of concentrations and electric potentials
 - `dilute_flux()` which calculates species flux and ionic current based on whichever transport model is chosen (using effective diffusion coefficients)
 - `solid_flux()` which calculates diffusion of species within an electrode using an intercalation model
 - `setup_plots()` which sets up the built-in plots used when running the model